Phrase-in-Context/eval/README.md

 ```

 * Please note that the default setting for both approaches is **non-contextualized** phrase embeddings.
 For the **contextualized** setting, we need to uncomment the argumnet `--contextual` in the script.
-* The results are stored under the folder `../results/phrase_similarity`
+* The results are stored under the folder `../results/phrase_similarity/ranking` for the first approach and `../results/phrase_similarity/classification` for the second approach.

 ### 2. PR: Phrase Retrieval